 Light Airy Soil Helps Ensure Success

-When kept in containers, Hibiscus like a potting mix that is light, airy, and well-draining.
+When kept in containers, Hibiscus is like a potting mix that is light, airy, and well-draining.
 A container mix made up of a combination rich in vermiculite, perlite, and compost is best.

 When keeping Hibiscus or any plants in containers, be sure to keep all of your tools and containers sanitary.
 Wash them promptly after use and allow plenty of air-drying and sun-drying space.